-Mr. Charlie was the first mobile offshore drilling unit (MODU) and a springboard for new offshore technologies for deeper wells.
+Mr. Charlie was the first mobile offshore drilling unit and a springboard for many new offshore technologies for drilling deeper wells.

 Described as an “independent island” and nearly totally self-sufficient with a crew of up to 58, Mr. Charlie drilled hundreds of Gulf of Mexico wells for next 32 years before retiring in 1986.